Eagle Tribune: Northern Essex puts bachelor's degrees in reach of students

 “There are many other Yaninas in Greater Lowell and Greater Lawrence, single parents, working full-time, thinking they can’t afford education.
 I’m here to tell you, you can do it.
 I will be forever grateful for the opportunities I have been given through Northern Essex and Regis.”

-Two students in Lyndon State College’s Computer Information Systems bachelor degree—Jean Carlos Diaz of Lawrence and David Arivella of Haverhill—also shared their stories.
+Two students in Lyndon State College’s Computer Information Systems bachelor's degree—Jean Carlos Diaz of Lawrence and David Arivella of Haverhill—also shared their stories.